-The "Recap Questions" document posted on Canvas has questions on most topics we cover.
-These are encouraged to practice applying concepts.
+Most weeks I will post some recap questions about the material covered that same week.
+These are optional for practice.
 To review your thinking and answers please discuss with me or your IA in lab or office hours!

-5. Additional study/work time - variable ~ 4 hours per week (e.g., ~1-2 hours per lab-day) After lab you may need to spend some time summarizing what you learned, or finishing your lab notebook entry if you didn't complete it during lab.
+5. Additional study/work time - variable (e.g., ~1-2 hours per lab-day)

+After lab you may need to spend some time summarizing what you learned, or finishing your lab notebook entry if you didn't complete it during lab.